 Gifts of \$250 or more.
-You may deduct a gift of \$250 or more only if you have a statement from the charitable organization showing:
+You may deduct a gift of \$250 or more only if you have a written statement from the charitable organization showing:

-- The amount of any money contributed and a description (but not value) of any property donated. - Whether the organization did or did not give you any goods or services in return for your contribution.
+- The amount of any money contributed and a description (but not value) of any property donated, and - Whether the organization did or did not give you any goods or services in return for your contribution.

 If you did receive any goods or services, a description and estimate of the value must be included.
-If you received only intangible religious benefits (such as admission to a religious ceremony), the organization must state this, but it does not have to describe or value the appreciation (increase in value) when you figure your deduction.
+If you received only intangible religious benefits, the organization must state this, but it does not have to describe or value the benefit.

+Gifts of appreciated property.
+If you contribute property with a fair market value that is more than your basis in it, you may have to reduce the fair market value by the amount of appreciation (increase in value) when you figure your deduction.
 Your basis in the property is generally what you paid for it.
 If you need more information about basis, get Publication 551.

-Gifts of appreciated property.
-If you contribute property with a fair market value that is more than your basis in it, you may have to reduce the fair market value by the amount of